benlambm/GraphOfVirginiaCitiesByRoad/README.md

 ## Prerequisites

+Download [JGraphT Library](https://www.jgrapht.org/download.html), manually (not using Maven), unarchive it, find the two jars listed below (core and Jheaps) in the lib folder, and add them to your Build Path:
 - Java JDK 17 or later.
 - JGraphT core library (version 1.5.2).
 - JHeaps library (version 0.14).

-Download [JGraphT Library](https://www.jgrapht.org/download.html), manually (not using Maven), unarchive it, find the two jars in the lib folder, and add them to your Build Path.

 ### Step 3: Set Up the Project

 1. Open your Java IDE (e.g., Eclipse, IntelliJ IDEA).
-2. Import the files
+2. Import the files however you wish (git, etc)
 3. Ensure that the following files are included in your project:
    - `edu/vwcc/citygraph`
    - `AnyTextReader.java`